mertushka/personal-website/README.md

 <h2 id="configuration">⚙️ Configuration</h2>

-- Edit files in `/src/data/` and you are done!
+- Edit configuration files in `/src/data/` and you are done!

 ---